phantasma-io/app-phantasma-new/APP_SPECIFICATION.md

 The application covers the following functionalities :

-  - Get a public Boilerplate address given a BIP 32 path
+  - Get a public Phantasma address given a BIP 32 path
-  - Sign a basic Boilerplate transaction given a BIP 32 path and raw transaction
+  - Sign a basic Phantasma transaction given a BIP 32 path and raw transaction
-  - Retrieve the Boilerplate app version
+  - Retrieve the Phantasma app version
-  - Retrieve the Boilerplate app name
+  - Retrieve the Phantasma app name

 The application interface can be accessed over HID or BLE

 ## APDUs

-### GET BOILERPLATE PUBLIC ADDRESS
+### GET PHANTASMA PUBLIC ADDRESS

 #### Description